-- First, we propose that Montreal’s AI research and development centres host inclusive roundtables, town halls and consultations that put marginalized stakeholders on the same drawing board as software engineers and technology business managers.
+We propose notably that Montreal’s AI research and development centres host inclusive roundtables, town halls and consultations that put marginalized stakeholders on the same drawing board as software engineers and technology business managers.
 This must be done not in elite boardrooms and conference halls, but in local community centres, food shelters, and libraries.
 More importantly, we need to ensure that the documented results of these dialogues genuinely manifest themselves in final products, as opposed to memoirs and white papers that exist only on paper ex post facto, as is all too often the case.

-While these recommendations are by no means exhaustive, they are intended as a means to initiate further dialogue on the future of our city.
 Fortunately, we aren’t starting from zero: the Montreal Declaration for a Responsible Development of Artificial Intelligence and the Montreal Artificial Intelligence Ethics Meetups are laudable initiatives in our city to begin to engage critical reflections around the development of AI.

 As leaders within our community, we strongly believe that creativity can be an engine for prosperity; however, the precondition for prosperity in the Fourth Industrial Revolution must be the responsible inclusion of all voices.
 A person who struggles for survival cannot participate in innovation and the knowledge economy, at least not to the extent of others.
 Reaching those who are furthest behind is the first step in leaving no one behind.
 The incidence of Montreal as a global AI hub and strong innovation ecosystem incidentally places young leaders in Montreal at the heart of efforts to address these issues in our heavily interconnected modern day world.
 This is the spirit of Montreal, an identity of our city, and our hope and recommendation for the future of Montreal.